Chris-AS1/go-cdn/README.md

 # Go Fileserver
-Go microservice that serves BLOBs from PostgreSQL via a REST API, using Redis as cache (LFU), Consul for Service Discovery and HAProxy as Load Balanced (soontm).
+Go microservice that serves BLOBs from PostgreSQL via a REST API, using Redis as cache (LFU), Consul for Service Discovery and HAProxy as Load Balancer (soontm).

 # Configuration Sample (config.yaml)
 ```yaml